ibm-cloud-docs/vpc/vpn-upgrade-ciphers.md

 For more information on SDK Go or other languages, see the [VPC SDK reference](/apidocs/vpc/latest?code=go#update-ipsec-policy).

-### Upgrading a VPN from a custom IKE policy by using Terraform
+### Upgrading a VPN from a custom IKE policy with Terraform
 {: #upgrade-vpn-custom-ike-policy-procedure-terraform}
 {: terraform}